-- Complete, independently and working in teams, basic laboratory tasks common to biomanufacturing such as documentation, pipetting, buffer preparation, dilutions, and gel electrophoresis. - Define and explain the basic principles, concepts, and techniques of biomanufacturing. - Be technically prepared for entry-level positions in the local biotechnology industry.
+- Complete, independently and working in teams, basic laboratory tasks common to biomanufacturing such as documentation, pipetting, buffer preparation, dilutions, and gel electrophoresis. - Define and explain the basic principles, concepts, and techniques of biomanufacturing. - Demonstrate technical skills related to upstream and downstream bioprocessing such as aseptic technique, filtration, and protein chromatography.